Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 ```

 As you view your butterfly web page, you can choose to change it or add to it.
-You can also upload photos, documents, etc.
+You can also upload photos, documents, and other types of content:
-at any time:

 ```{figure} plone_donut.png
 :align: center
 :alt: true
 ```

-After you make your edits and click "save changes," the new version of the web page will be immediately available to anyone surfing to your site:
+After you make your edits and save your changes, the new version of the web page will be immediately available to anyone viewing your site:

 ```{figure} plone_donut_full.png
 :align: center